astropy/astropy/docs/io/ascii/write.rst

 description is used for them.
 Coordinate columns that have `~astropy.coordinates.SphericalRepresentation` are additionally sub-divided into their coordinate component columns.
 Representations that have ``ra`` and ``dec`` components are divided into their ``hour``-``min``-``sec`` and ``deg``-``arcmin``-``arcsec`` components respectively.
-Whereas, columns with ``SkyCoord`` objects in the ``Galactic`` or any of the ``Ecliptic`` frames are divided into their latitude(``ELAT``/``GLAT``) and longitude components (``ELON``/``GLAT``) only.
+Whereas columns with ``SkyCoord`` objects in the ``Galactic`` or any of the ``Ecliptic`` frames are divided into their latitude(``ELAT``/``GLAT``) and longitude components (``ELON``/``GLAT``) only.
 The original table remains accessible as such, while the file is written from a modified copy of the table.
-The new coordinate component columns are added at the end of the table.
+The new coordinate component columns are appended to the end of the table.

 It should be noted that the precision of the latitude and longitude and ``sec``, ``arcsec`` columns is set at a default number of 12 digits after the decimal.
-Since, these component columns are obtained by dividing up ``SkyCoord`` columns, this precision is internally set, and cannot be changed.
+Since these component columns are obtained by dividing up ``SkyCoord`` columns, this precision is internally set, and cannot be changed.
 For all other columns though, the format can be set by passing the ``formats`` keyword to the ``write`` function or by setting the ``format`` attribute of